dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?
+  Do the thing you fear most and the death of fear is certain.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1399 days)